konstantin-brashkin/PostgreSQL_Project_/README.md

 As I already said, first step was designing and creating tables, so I can import dataset from CSV files.
 As a result, three tables was created📅, one for storing information about all cinemas, second for keeping screenings data and third for storing personal info of managers of these cinemas.
-Here is **SQL Queries** I wrote to create those tables:
+Here are **SQL Queries** I wrote to create those tables:

 ```